 Library contents

 Wikisource collects and stores in digital format previously published texts; including novels, non-fiction works, letters, speeches, constitutional and historical documents, laws and a range of other documents.
 All texts collected are either free of copyright or released under the Creative Commons Attribution/Share-Alike License.[2]
-Texts in all languages are welcome, as are translations.
+Texts in all languages are welcomed, as are translations.
 In addition to texts, Wikisource hosts material such as comics, films, recordings and spoken-word works.[2]
 All texts held by Wikisource must have been previously published; the project does not host "vanity press" books or documents produced by its contributors.[2][15][16][17][18]

 A scanned source is preferred on many Wikisources and required on some.
 Most Wikisources will, however, accept works transcribed from offline sources or acquired from other digital libraries.[2]
 The requirement for prior publication can also be waived in a small number of cases if the work is a source document of notable historical importance.
 The legal requirement for works to be licensed or free of copyright remains constant.